 By Lily Condy, MOTR/L, CLT

 The biceps muscle is located at the front portion of the upper arm.
 It attaches near the elbow in the forearm and has two heads that attach near the shoulder.
+If you are experiencing pain in the upper portion of the arm you could have a torn bicep.

 The biceps muscle functions to rotate the forearm from palm down to palm up and help bend the elbow.
 Following a sudden injury or repetitive strain, it’s possible to tear or fully rupture your biceps muscle tendon partially.
 These torn biceps can occur near the elbow (distally) or near the shoulder (proximally).